RashidCodes/K-Apriori/README.md

 <br/>

 ## The Apriori Algorithm UI
 The apriori application uses the data in the **my_orders.csv** file.
-The file comprises of data about the order and product information from The Instacart Online Grocery Shopping Dataset 2017.
+The file comprises data about the order and product information from The Instacart Online Grocery Shopping Dataset 2017.
 The ***order_id*** is a unique 1-digit code for a transaction whereas the ***product_id*** is a unique 5 digit code for a product.
 Perform the following tasks to visually inspect how the aprior algorithm works.

 ### Step 1:
 Run the following command in the command line